mutabay/AutoGPT-Gen-AI-Instrument-with-Rust/README.md

 Course repository for "Craft an AutoGPT Gen AI Instrument with Rust & GPT-4 Specialization"

 ## What's This?
-This is a hands-on learning project that teaches you how to build AI-powered applications with Rust.
-You'll create an AutoGPT-like system that can generate web applications using GPT-4.
+This is a hands-on learning project that teaches how to build AI-powered applications with Rust.
+An AutoGPT-like system that can generate web applications using GPT-4 has been created.

-## What You'll Learn
+## What has been learned

 - **Rust fundamentals**: Ownership, traits, async programming, macros
 - **AI integration**: Working with OpenAI's GPT-4 API